• Skip to primary navigation

 Instant Pot Drunken Noodles

-Subbed the fresh Thai chilies with red pepper flakes.
-Also subbed the Thai Basil (hard to find) with regular Basil.
+We substituted the fresh Thai chilies with red pepper flakes.
+Also substituted the Thai Basil (hard to find) with regular Basil.
 If you prefer extra spicy noodles add fresh finely chopped red Thai Chilies according to your spice tolerance level.

 Find the Ingredients with actual measurements way below the post on the "Recipe Card".
 The list below is just a reference.